 I made some inaccurate assumptions in 2020 when we were all sent into lockdown for the pandemic.
-Namely: I assumed that serious Denver traffic accidents would plummet, a statistic I eagerly sought in the news, hoping we would see fewer fatal car crashes.
+Namely: I assumed that serious Denver car accidents would plummet, a statistic I eagerly sought in the news, hoping we would see fewer fatal car crashes.
 (I may be a Denver personal injury attorney, but I’m a husband and father first and I never want to see people hurt in a car crash.)

 Sadly, now that 2020 statistics are emerging, it turns out that the opposite is true: Fatal car crashes spiked in 2020!
 How can this be, when fewer people were on the roads?